christianmkg/mkgmarketingweb/_posts/2012-03-20-the-rise-of-near-field-communication-or-nfc.md

 <ul>
 	<li>Imagine in-retail signage that prompts users to check their smartphone for a coupon, deal or offer that is redeemable immediately</li>
 </ul>
-	<li>Connecting user data from a 'mobile wallet', as Google dubs their NFC product, to create a custom- tailored shopping experience based upon Â past shopping activity, demographic and geographic data</li>
+	<li>Connecting user data from a 'mobile wallet', as Google dubs their NFC product, to create a custom- tailored shopping experience based upon  past shopping activity, demographic and geographic data</li>
 	<li>Based on this data, create more 'sticky', or loyal, customers that continually return to purchase good / services from your brand</li>
 </ul>
 <h2><em>Keep in mind, not all smartphones are NFC enabled</em></h2>